Super Commando Dhruva: Creation

 Thus, Super Commando Dhruva was born: a normal adult with no supernatural power but a strong determination and will to fight against the odds much along the lines of Batman of DC Comics.
 Most fans feel that Dhruva's character is a mix of Batman and Robin.
 On one hand, his crime-fighting style is very similar to that of Batman's and, on the other hand, his origin resembles to that of Robin's.
-In spite of these similarities, there are a lot of differences as well, most notably being the fact that Dhruva doesn't have an alter ego.
+In spite of these similarities, there are a lot of differences as well, most notably being the fact that Dhruva does not have an alter ego.
 Other similarities to the Batman series are, Dhruva does not kill anyone and his girlfriend Natasha is the daughter of a major villain Grand Master Robo.
 Batman's girlfriend Talia al Ghul is the daughter of Ra's al Ghul.

 When questioned about the comparisons between characters of the Raj Comics universe and DC/Marvel universe at the 2012 Indian Comic-Con Festival, Sanjay Gupta replied, "We had to devise a character from our own imagination that didn't have anything to do with them (Superman and Batman).
 Because if we had kept in mind how powerful Superman and Batman are...
 We would've reacted to it and somehow allowed that to play a part in our creative process.
 Our first goal was to make a total Indian character.
 We didn't want to copy.
 That wasn't going on in our heads.
 But we were definitely inspired by them.
 We are still inspired by them.
-Even today we don’t copy...
+Even today we don't copy...
 We are inspired by them.
 After all, everything has an origin."

 Publication

 Super Commando Dhruva made his first appearance in GENL #74 "Pratishodh Ki Jwala", published in 1987.
 A general (GENL) issue used to be a 30- to a 32-page issue.
 Dhruva's first issue dealt with the origin of the character.

 In the next issue, GENL #79 "Roman Hatyara", Dhruva founded a government-approved crime-fighter organisation Star Commando Force.
+In the second issue, It was Dhruva's first official case after his origin story (Pratishodh Ki Jwala).
+It's also notable as one of Dhruva's few solo issues where his picture is not featured on the cover art but antagonist Roman soldier assassin.
+The creator of Super Commando Dhruv revealed that Roman Hatyara "Roman Assassin" was the actual first comic book to be published but he changed his mind and wrote and released "Pratishodh ki Jwala" as first issue.

 GENL #147 "Swarg Ki Tabahi" introduced Chandika, the main supporting character of the Dhruva series.
 Eventually, it was revealed that Chandika was his foster-sister Shweta Mehra.
 Over the course of the next few issues, some key elements were added to Dhruva's character including star-line, star-blade, a utility belt, ability to communicate with dolphins and ability to breathe underwater.